Demonstrates how to encode an indirect command buffer with the CPU or GPU, and then execute its commands in a separate render command encoder.

 The sample performs this encoding once every 16 frames, in order to encode different data into the indirect command buffer for those frames.

 _icb contains a single draw call for the shape to be rendered.
-This draw call references the uniform data in
+This draw call references the transformation data in

 uniforms and the vertex data in